John-Rood/VectorVault/README.md

 ## Getting Started:
-Open the "examples" folder and try out the Google Colab tutorials we have!
+Open the [examples folder](https://github.com/John-Rood/VectorVault/tree/main/examples) and try out the Google Colab tutorials we have!
 They will show you a lot, plus they are in Google Colab, so no local set up required, just open them up and press play.

 <br>
 <br>